priyanshuv-raw/CodeClauseInternship_AlarmClockGUI/README.md

 **How to Use it:**

 Open the project on my GitHub profile:<br>
-Clone or download the project to your local machine.<br>
+Clone or download the project to your local machine.
   - Open **index.html** using any browser <br>

 _**This is the web version of Alarm Clock**_ <br>